MikkoLipsanen/Discourse-change/README.md

 ## Supervised pattern based classification

-Supervised pattern based classification can both be performed with the code in the file `supervised_pattern_class.py`.
+Supervised pattern based classification can be performed with the code in the file `supervised_pattern_class.py`.

 `--save_model_path`: Path where the classification model is saved.
 Default path is `model/supervised_pattern_model.pt`.